 - Allow Photoshop to work its magic and preview the differences.

-This final option has Photoshop do all the work.
-No user input as to settings and levels is required.
+This final option lets Photoshop do all the work.
+No user input is required.
 As long as you have preview enabled, you should see the before and after image side by side.

 GIMP Image Editor

 If you don’t have Photoshop, or you don’t want to pay for a program, you could use the free image editor GIMP .
-It is an excellent program that can do a lot.
-There’s a bit of learning curve (like with Photoshop), but GIMP is such a powerful image editor which makes it worth the effort to learn.
+It is an excellent program that can do many of the same things as paid services like Photoshop.

 Here’s how to unblur an image using GIMP: